 Many families at the school consider St Matthew’s to be ‘their church’.
 A good number of school children have been baptised there, and some go on to be confirmed as well.

-The links between the school and church are very strong: Alice comes into school every week to lead Collective Worship with the children, and the entire school walks to church for special services at regular intervals throughout the year.
-There is also a weekly prayer meeting at the school, and a number of the Governors are church members.
+The links between the school and church are very strong: Peter comes into school every week to lead Collective Worship with the children, and the entire school walks to church for special services at regular intervals throughout the year.
+Also a number of the Governors are church members.